 Why?
-Because doing a small raise with a group of interested investors, you can create a community of supporters who will be more likely to invest in your company again.
+Because doing a small raise with a group of interested investors, can create a community of supporters who will be more likely to invest in your company again.
 And, you get brand exposure to potential investors that considered your first round but maybe didn't pull the trigger.
-So, in your next round, you've built a natural FOMO that can help you spend less on converting these prospects.
+So, in your next round, you've built a natural FOMO that can help you spend less marketing dollars on converting these prospects.

-Our data shows that by building a realistic raise sequence over time, companies drive their valuation AND end up with a much healthier ROAS.
+By building a realistic raise sequence over time, companies drive their valuation AND end up with a much healthier ROAS.
 It's truly a win-win.